 Bioidentical progesterone has also shown to be safe with regards to lipid metabolism and blood clotting.

 Overall, the research to date on Bioidentical hormones risks have shown they are the preferred therapy to support cardiovascular health.

 The study on synthetic hormone replacement therapy showed a 26% increased risk for breast cancer.
 Conversely, several of the reviews of the Women’s Health Initiative study results show that Bioidentical progesterone may have a protective effect on breast tissue.
 In a review by Desreux et al, it has been emphasized that progesterone use helps to oppose the proliferative effects of estrogen on the breast.

 In another study involving women with benign breast disease, women showed no increased risk of cancer using progesterone and noted that women using a progesterone cream in addition to oral progesterone, actually found a decrease in breast cancer risk.

 Another large-scale study on hormones and their effect on breast cancer has been completed in France.
 This study, called the E3N Cohort, was created to compare different hormone replacement therapies and breast cancer risk.
 The study lasted 12 years and over 80,000 women were involved.
 As with the United States study, the use of synthetic estrogens and progestogens hormones risks were significant for breast cancer.
-The risk is so great, that the combination of synthetic HRT has actually been deemed carcinogenic regarding breast cancer.
+The hormone replacement therapy risk is so great, that the combination of synthetic HRT has actually been deemed carcinogenic regarding breast cancer.